zioben/ColourClashNet/README.md

 # ColourClashNet
-Basic collection of classes to handle image color reduction.
+A basic collection of classes to handle image color reduction.

-Some classes are specialized to adapt image on old computers graphic modes.
+Some classes are specialized to adapt images on old computers' graphic modes.
+Actuals reduction supports:

-For anyone interested to retro game developing.
+For anyone interested in retro game development.
-This is a basic toolset to reduce colors from ripped sprites available in dedicated sites
+This is a basic toolset to reduce colors from ripped sprites available on dedicated sites.